 Direct Debit

 If you have a bank or building society account, Direct Debit is the easiest and safest way to pay with payments made directly from your bank or building society.
 We will tell you how much your payments are at the beginning of the year, you can choose to pay on either the 1st or 15th of the month.
 Once set up, you do not need to fill in another form or set up new payments each year: we will do this for you.
 If there is a mistake, you can get a refund immediately from your bank or building society.
 To pay by Direct Debit please call 020 8314 6150.
-Alternatively, you can set up a Direct Debit online at www.lewisham.gov.uk/paybusinessrates.
+Alternatively, you can set up a Direct Debit online at lewisham.gov.uk/paybusinessrates.

 Internet payment

 You can pay by credit card (MasterCard or Visa) or debit card (Switch, Visa or Delta) through our secure website.
-Visit www.lewisham.gov.uk/paybusinessrates.
+Visit lewisham.gov.uk/paybusinessrates.

 By phone